Scientific Name

 How to Grow and Care

 Several species are fairly easy to grow.
-Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
-A minimum winter temperature of 50 °F (10 °C) is acceptable, providing that plants are kept dry.
+Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
+A minimum winter temperature of 50 °F (10 °C) is acceptable if plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
-However, many species live under shrubs in habitat and prefer light shade rather than full sun.
+However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs due to damage to stems by an insect.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attack often occurs due to damage to stems by an insect.

 Learn more at How to Grow and Care for Stapelia.